s0met1m3s/UdemyCppExercises/7_Algorithms/AlgorithmsLibrary/Exercise.md

 - fill_n: Fill the vector **n** times with the value **value** within the range $[first, last)$
 - iota: Fill the vector with incrementing the value **value** within the range $[first, last)$
 - copy: Copy the elements from one vector to the other vector
-- accumulate: Compute the sum of the vecotr within the range $[first, last)$
+- accumulate: Compute the sum of the vector within the range $[first, last)$

 ## Main Function